krischik/SteemRubyTutorial/Documents/Part-19.md

 The Hive blockchain is mostly identical to the steem blockchain.
 The main difference is the new URL to interact with the chain and new names for the token.
 Chain id, chain prefix and NAIs stayed the same.

 While it is possible the specify the chain URL when instantiating the API classes it is not possible to specify then names of the token.
-It was therefore necessary the change the `steem-api` and `radiator` source.
+It was therefore necessary the change the **steem-api** and **radiator** source.
 I will not go into details on how this is done.
 If you are an advanced user who is interested i suggest you compare the sources on GitHub.
 I have added a helpful `without-hive` tag as reference.

 To make accessing Hive as easy as possible I added a new `:hive` symbolic chain id.
-All you need to do to use Hive is set the when instaciating and API classed.
+All you need to do to use Hive is set the when instantiating an API classed.

 Instead of: